 To test the fair value of the liability and equity components, we performed audit procedures that included, among others, assessing the terms of the Notes, including the conversion option conditions.
 We involved our valuation specialists to assist in the evaluating of the Company's valuation methodologies and testing significant inputs used in the valuation models.
 For example, we evaluated the reasonableness of management's effective yield input by creating a comparative calculation using market data.
-We evaluated the reasonableness of management's effective yield input by creating a comparative calculation using independent calculations of historical and implied volatilities.
+We evaluated the reasonableness of management's expected volatility by creating independent calculations of historical and implied volatilities.
 We also assessed the appropriateness of the related disclosures in the consolidated financial statements.